• Free shipping on all orders

 With that said, there are a lot of theories.
 Certain scientists have used the current knowledge we have regarding cats and lasers to try and figure out why they like them so much.

-We’ll review some of the most popular theories below.
+We’ll review some of the most popular theories below.hepper single cat paw divider

-Lasers Mimic Prey Movement
+1. Lasers Mimic Prey Movement

-The erratic, unknowable movements of a laser may mimic the movements of a cat’s natural prey – such as mice and birds.
+The erratic, unknowable movements of a laser may mimic the movements of a cat’s natural prey, such as mice and birds.
 These animals tend to scurry in random directions when attacked.
 Therefore, it makes sense that the erratic movement of a laser may seem similar to a mouse.

 Of course, not all cats chase lasers.
 Some may simply ignore them.
 How would you explain this if it’s innate?

 Well, different cats have different natural drives.
-Just like dog breeds, certain types of cats will have different inherited instincts.
-Some cats have high prey drives, for instance, while others do not.
+Some cats simply have higher prey drives.
 Maine Coons are known for their ability to be extreme hunters.
 However, other breeds are not.
 No one is going to ask a Persian to be a master hunter.
+Therefore, some cats may be more drawn to these movements than others.

 Cats seem to like anything that moves around erratically.
 They often enjoy chasing just about anything that will run from them, especially when they are kittens.